Wikia/guidelines/JSCodingConventions.md

 #### JS Files

 All re-usable JavaScript should be written as AMD modules.
 See the [above section](#amd-modules) for matching file names to module names.
+The one exception is that file names should be lower camel case, whereas module names should be all lower case.

 ### Immediately Invoked Function Expressions (IIFE)